Ashcaesar/UAV_formation/README.md

 # Contribute
 [(Back to top)](#uav-formation-flight)

-If you have any suggestions or contribution, just email me 3170102203@zju.edu.cn!
+If you have any suggestions or problems, just email me 3170102203@zju.edu.cn!

+Contributions of any kind welcome!

 # License
 [(Back to top)](#uav-formation-flight)